Learn English with Netflix: 10 Fantastic TV Series and Movies for English Practice

 You will fly through every episode full of new mysteries, suspense and colorful characters.
 The scenes are brimming with excitement, and there are just enough scary moments to make you jump.

 I recommend this series to those who like science fiction, horror and mystery shows.
-Those who either grew up in the 1980s or love 80s culture will also have a ton of fun with the costumes, music and props in the episodes.
+Those who either grew up in the 1980s or love 80s culture will also have a ton of fun with the costumes, music and props.